mvolkmann/blog/src/flutter.md

   - Download and unzip it.
   - Add the path to the `flutter/bin` directory to the `PATH` environment variable.
-  - Later, to upgrade to the latest version enter the following commands:
+  - Later, to upgrade a project to the latest version, cd to the project and enter the following commands:
     - `flutter upgrade`
     - `flutter clean`
     - `flutter pub get`